 Dress the Hearth

-If you want to up the warmth and sophistication of your gray, monochromatic living room, just add hints of gold to the mix.
-Designer Jojo Barr of House Nine gave this traditional space a modern edge with a slim gold frame and brass hardware and light fixture.
+To up the warmth and sophistication of your monochromatic gray living room, just add hints of gold to the mix.
+Designer Jojo Barr of House Nine gave this traditional space a modern edge with a slim gold frame paired with brass accents.
 Finished with a whiskey decanter, etched glasses, and an oil painting, this space strikes a stunning balance between old and new.

 Have an Artful Eye